 Since 3.8 we can anoint "Spiritual Command" which allows us to use the minion attack speed they provide.
 This is a very high damage and survivability boost (also helps with WB) that makes the claws equal to 470 pDPS rares which cost 15-20 ex each.

 In a new league there’s no need to rush into getting those.
 Wasp Nests provide a lot of damage and are more than enough to do red maps with.
 The Scourges are available a few days into the league and take a couple of weeks to go down to reasonable prices.

 If you become super rich and have piles of exalts rotting in your stash then you can consider buying rare claws that will give you even higher damage.
 Beware though !
-The Scourges may only be about 270 pDPS but with the minion damage mods they are equal in damage to about 350 pDPS.
+The Scourges may only be about 270 pDPS but with the minion damage mods (in combination with spiritual command) they are equal in damage to about 470 pDPS.
 This should be your minimum for rare claws.

-In all honesty though it's not worth spending 20ex for a pair that will give you a minimal DPS increase.
-In temp leagues your will hardly find any claws above 400 pDPS.
+In all honesty though it's not worth spending 30-40ex for a pair that will give you a minimal DPS increase.
+In temp leagues your will hardly find any claws above 500 pDPS.
 Only on standard can you buy upgrades that will really make a difference and those will cost you at least 50ex each.